arghadeepsaha-07/Patient-Management-System/README.md

 The application uses **PostgreSQL** for persistent data storage and **SQLAlchemy ORM** for database interaction.

-Database-related functionality is separated into the `Database/` directory.
+Database-related functionality is organized separately from the API routing layer to improve maintainability and separation of concerns.

 ## 💉 Dependency Injection

-FastAPI's dependency injection system is used to provide dependencies such as database sessions to the API endpoints.
+FastAPI's dependency injection system is used for application dependencies such as database sessions and authentication.

-This keeps database management separate from the endpoint logic and improves code organization.
+This keeps dependency management separate from endpoint logic and improves code organization.

 ## ⚠️ Exception Handling